Classification of Unimodal Parametric Plane Curve Singularities in Positive Characteristic: Results of Hefez and Hernandes for large characteristic

 \section{Results of Hefez and Hernandes for large characteristic}

-In this section we recall results of Hefez and Hernandes (cf. \cite{HHA}) who gave $\mA$-normal forms for plane branches over the complex numbers.
-The proof of Hefez-Hernandes uses the complete transversal theorem for the action of a Lie group on an affine space which is true over $\C$.
-We will give a new proof of the main result of Hefez and Hernandes which applies also to algebraically closed fields $K$ of characteristic 0 or of characteristic $p$ if $p$ is greater than the conductor of the semigroup $\Gamma$ (Theorem \ref{Hefez}).
-A consequence is that the results of the classification in characteristic $0$ hold in characteristic $p$ if $p>c(\Gamma)$.
-A classification of the unimodal parametric plane branches in characteristic 0 was first given in \cite{BM}, which we recall in Table \ref{tab.char0}.
-The classification uses theorem \ref{Hefez} and therefore hold also for $p>c(\Gamma)$.\\
+In this section we first recall the theorem on $\mA$-normal forms (Theorem \ref{Hefez}) of Hefez and Hernandes given in \cite{HHA}, who proved it for parametric plane branches over the complex numbers.
+The proof of Hefez-Hernandes uses the complete transversal theorem by Bruce, Kirk, and du Plessis for the action of complex Lie group on an affine space.

+We give a new proof of Theorem \ref{Hefez} without using the complete transversal theorem, which does not hold in positive characteristic.
+Our proof follows the ideas of our classification in characteristic $>0$ by constructing inductively the transformations of the group $ \mathcal A$ instead of working with the Lie algebra.
+It applies to algebraically closed fields $K$ of characteristic 0 or of characteristic $p$, if $p$ is greater than the conductor $c(\Gamma)$ of the semigroup $\Gamma$ (Theorem \ref{Hefez} and Corollary \ref{cor.p>c}).
+A classification of the unimodal parametric plane branches in characteristic 0 by explicit lists of normal forms was first given in \cite{BM}, which we recall in Table \ref{tab.char0}.
+The classification in \cite{BM} uses Theorem \ref{Hefez} and therefore holds also for $p>c(\Gamma)$.\\

-Besides the use of the complete transversals Hefez and Hernandes use the module of K\"ahler differentials and its semimodule of values to get more elimination criteria (as noticed already by O. Zariski).
+Besides the use of the complete transversals Hefez and Hernandes use the module of K\"ahler differentials and its semi-module of values to get more elimination criteria (as noticed already by O. Zariski).